-Wriddhiman Saha set to miss Afghanistan Test due to injury
+Wriddhiman Saha set to miss Afghanistan Test with injury

-TEST WICKET-KEEPER Wriddhiman Saha joined his India captain Virat Kohli on the casualty list after suffering a broken thumb during the IPL that has ruled him out of the one-off Test match against Afghanistan.
+Test wicket-keeper Wriddhiman Saha joined his captain on the casualty list after suffering a broken thumb during the IPL that has ruled him out of the Test match against Afghanistan.
 It’s only been a handful of days since Virat Kohli’s county stint with Surrey came a cropper owing to a neck injury he’d suffered during the IPL.
 And India’s No.1 keeper in the longest format was struck on his hand in the IPL playoff match against Kolkata Knight Riders last week by a delivery from Shivam Mavi at Eden Gardens.

 Sources at Sunrisers Hyderabad confirmed that Saha, who subsequently didn’t play in the final on Sunday, has been advised rest for five to six weeks to recover completely.
-The franchise is learnt to have informed the BCCI about Saha’s injury a day before the final.
+The franchise is learnt to have informed the Indian board about Saha’s injury a day before the final.
 Technically, a six-week recovery period is unlikely to affect Saha’s chances of making it to the Test squad for the five-match series in England, which only starts on August 1.

 Saha opened the batting for Sunrisers in the playoff match after having missed two weeks of action with a shoulder injury.
 He scored 35 runs in what was a stodgy knock and it was during the course of that innings that he was hit on his thumb.
 He had an ordinary IPL season, managing only 87 runs from 10 matches at an average of 12.42.